Innovative software suited to Smile Kitchens

 “Our aim is to use technology to streamline all the processes to the benefit of our customers and to avoid manual interventions, which can cause delays and allow errors to creep in.
 We are constantly looking at new ways of presenting our designs, which will give customers an ever-more realistic and engaging view of the proposed new room.
 For example, we are very much looking forward to using the new virtual meetings feature in ArtiVR, where we can discuss the design with the client whilst both being within the design itself.

-“ArtiCAD’s software and technology is fundamental to our business, and we have developed a very good relationship with the account manager, developer and support staff, all of whom are very efficient and do a great job.”
+“ArtiCAD’s software and technology is fundamental to our business, and we have developed a very good relationship with the account manager, developers and support staff, all of whom are very efficient and do a great job.”